micro-api/micro-api/README.md

 Do not use this media type if:

-- Your API requires polymorphic relationships.
+- Your API requires polymorphic types in relationships.
 Micro API strictly disallows this.
 - Your entities do not have unique IDs.
 This shouldn't be too much of a burden.